Legoclones/password-cracking/README.md

     * `perl -lne 'length()>5 && length()<11 && print' file1.txt > file2.txt;` - this perl command removes all lines that do NOT have a length of 6-10.
     * `tr '[:upper:]' '[:lower:]' < file1.txt > file2.txt` - this Linux command turns all uppercase characters to lowercase characters
     * `grep -v '[[:upper:]]' file1.txt > file2.txt` - this Linux command removes all lines with uppercase characters
-    * `sort file1.txt > file2.txt; uniq file2.txt > file3.txt` these commands sort all the lines alphabetically, then removes all duplicate lines
+    * `sort file1.txt > file2.txt; uniq file2.txt > file3.txt` - these commands sort all the lines alphabetically, then removes all duplicate lines
+    * `tr -cd '[:alnum:]\n ' < file1.txt > file2.txt` - this removes all non-alphanumeric characters (except newlines and spaces), which can be helpful when dealing with symbols that aren't available on a normal keyboard
+    * `comm -23 <(sort file1.txt) <(sort file2.txt) > file1.txt` - this command keeps everything that's unique in file1.txt (or everything in file1.txt that's NOT in file2.txt), this can eliminate duplicates across wordlists

 ## Times
 **Based off of my personal computer's specs.
 I have an i7-10510U processor (8 processing threads, 1.80 GHz base processing speed), 12 GB of RAM, and a Solid State Drive.
 These times were also computed with no/few other programs running.*